floogulinc/csci3501-sorting-comp/README.md

 ## How do you need to sort the data <a name="sortingRules"></a>

 Sorting is done first by numeric value.
-If two expressions represent the same value then the following rules are followed:
+If two expressions represent the same value then the form of the expression determines the relative order as follows:

 * Decimal expression
 * Mixed fraction